Operation Jefferson Glenn: 1971

 On 6 September Troop A killed 13 PAVN and destroyed a .51 cal machine gun.
-On 8 September Troop C gunships killed 1 PAVN.
-On 9 September Troop C gunships killed 1 PAVN.
+On 8 September Troop C gunships killed one PAVN.
+On 9 September Troop C gunships killed one PAVN.
 On 10 September Troop D successfully extracted a downed medevac helicopter.
-On 11 September Troop A located 4 PAVN 122mm artillery pieces and these were destroyed with HEAT rockets.
-On the same day at OP Hickory a Troop B UH-1H detonated a mine resulting in 1 US killed and Troop C gunships destroyed a truck.
-Between 11 and 17 September Troop A units destroyed 6 trucks and an artillery tractor.
+On 11 September Troop A located four PAVN 122mm artillery pieces and these were destroyed with HEAT rockets.
+On the same day at OP Hickory a Troop B UH-1H detonated a mine resulting in one US killed and Troop C gunships destroyed a truck.
+Between 11 and 17 September Troop A units destroyed six trucks and an artillery tractor.
 On 12 September Troop B gunships destroyed an 81mm mortar.
 On 13 September a Troop C LOH was shot down and destroyed.
 On 15 September the Hac Bao Company were inserted on Route 608 destroying a large PAVN weapons and supply cache.
-From 22–29 September in operations over Route 616 and the Đa Krông Valley Troop A destroyed 8 trucks and killed 1 PAVN with one LOH shot down.
+From 22–29 September in operations over Route 616 and the Đa Krông Valley Troop A destroyed eight trucks and killed one PAVN with one LOH shot down.

-On 1 October Troop A gunships killed 1 PAVN.
-On 2 October after taking heavy fire Troop A gunships killed 4 PAVN.
-On the same day Troop B gunships killed 2 PAVN.
-On 4 October Troop C gunships killed 1 PAVN.
-The 2/17th Cavalry claimed 1339 PAVN killed and 2 captured and 96 weapons destroyed and 27 individual and 9 crew-served weapons captured for US losses of 31 killed.
+On 1 October Troop A gunships killed one PAVN.
+On 2 October after taking heavy fire Troop A gunships killed four PAVN.
+On the same day Troop B gunships killed two PAVN.
+On 4 October Troop C gunships killed one PAVN.
+The 2/17th Cavalry claimed 1339 PAVN killed and two captured and 96 weapons destroyed and 27 individual and none crew-served weapons captured for US losses of 31 killed.